mkyleUD/Caviness-HPC-Shell/_episodes_bak/02-navigation.md

 - "To change directories, use `cd`."
 - "To view files, use `ls`."
 - "You can view help for a command with `man command` or `command --help`."
-- "Hit the <kbd>TAB</kbd> key to autocomplete whatever you're currently typing."
+- "Hit `tab` to autocomplete whatever you're currently typing."
 ---

 At the point in this lesson, we've just logged into the system.
 Nothing has happened yet, and we're not going to be able to do anything until we learn a few basic commands.
-In this lesson we will talk about `ls`, `cd`, and a few other commands.
-This commands will help you navigate around not only the Caviness File structure but nearly any Linux/Unix File system using the CLI.
+By the end of this lesson, you will know how to "move around" the system and look at what's there.

 Right now, all we see is something that looks like this: